- Introduction

 A data entity defines the shape of the data, including its properties and relationships.

 By defining data entities, you establish a clear mapping between the data sources and the GraphQL schema.
+This allows you to seamlessly integrate and manipulate data from different sources in a unified manner.

-Data entities may have more properties than you choose to expose via the GraphQL API and it is this layer of abstraction that gives you a great deal of flexibility.
+Data entities may have more properties than you choose to expose via the GraphQL API, and it is this layer of abstraction that gives you a great deal of flexibility.

 Importance of Data Entities in Graphweaver